 Prioritize Young People's Mental Health with $7.5 Billion Investment

 The Coronavirus pandemic has taken a steep toll on young people’s mental health and wellness.
-The Biden Administration is calling for a $4 billion investment in mental health as a part of the American Rescue Plan.
-This is a critical investment, but $4 billion falls dramatically short in the context of a once in-a-century cultural trauma and the associated mental health concerns that the entire country has experienced.
+Although the almost $4 billion investment in mental health through the American Rescue Plan Act is a critical investment, it falls dramatically short in the context of a once in-a-century cultural trauma and the associated mental health concerns that the entire country has experienced.

 Mental health resources that aren’t intentionally designed to reach youth and young adults won’t reach them.
 Currently, no SAMHSA, HRSA, or CMS programmatic funding is specifically dedicated to the wellbeing of youth and young adults.
-We urge the Senate Finance and HELP Committees to prioritize young people’s healing and well-being by making a targeted $7.5 billion investment—over and above the $4 billion already proposed—in the mental health of youth ages 16-25 as part of a comprehensive health equity (maternal, behavioral, and racial justice health) investment in the Budget Reconciliation package.
+We urge the Senate Finance and HELP Committees to prioritize young people’s healing and well-being.
+This can be done by making a targeted $7.5 billion investment in the mental health of youth ages 16-25 as part of a comprehensive health equity (maternal, behavioral, and racial justice health) investment in the Budget Reconciliation package.

 In 2018, more than 1.1 million young people reported that they needed mental health support but couldn’t get it.
 That represented 20 percent of all young adults ages 18-25 living in poverty.